 The Lyophilization Process

-If a product requires lyophilization, vials of solution are partially stoppered during sterile fill-finish and loaded onto trays to be transferred to the lyophilizer (Figure 5).
+If a product requires lyophilization, vials of solution are partially stoppered during sterile fill-finish transferred to the lyophilizer (Figure 5).
 Facilities for aseptic manufacturing and sterile fill-finish should be designed such that any transition from filling to lyophilization takes place in a Critical Area with ISO 5 (Class 100) certification.
 Procedures for transferring product should also be designed to minimize movement of product and reduce risk of contamination.
 Once inside the lyophilizer, solutions undergo three steps:

 - Freezing: The temperature of the solution is lowered at a predetermined rate to ensure complete freezing and a favorable crystal structure in the frozen solid.